process-analytics/bpmn-visualization-addons/README.md

 See the dedicated [README](packages/addons/README.md).

-A live demo is available at ⏩ https://process-analytics.github.io/bv-experimental-add-ons/
+A live demo is available at ⏩ https://process-analytics.github.io/bv-experimental-add-ons/.
+The sources of the demo are available in the [demo](./packages/demo) folder.

 ## ⚒️ Development Setup